US retail sales were flat in July as inflation takes a toll - KESQ

 AP Business Writers

-WASHINGTON (AP) — The pace of sales at U.S. retailers was unchanged last month as persistently high inflation and rising interest rates forced many Americans to spend more cautiously.
+WASHINGTON (AP) — The pace of sales at U.S. retailers was unchanged last month as persistently high inflation and rising interest rates forced many households to spend more cautiously.

 Retail purchases were flat after having risen 0.8% in June, the Commerce Department reported Wednesday.
-Economists had expected a slight increase.
+Economists had expected a slight increase in July retail sales.

-Still, Wednesday’s report contained some positive signs: Excluding autos and auto parts, retail sales rose 0.4% in July.
+Still, Wednesday’s report included some positive signs: Excluding autos and auto parts, retail sales rose 0.4% in July.
+And purchases of building supplies and garden equipment held up, as did sales at electronics and appliance stores.

-Lower gas prices likely freed up money for people to spend elsewhere.
-Gasoline sales slid 1.8%, reflecting the drop in pump prices.
+Lower gas prices likely allowed some shoppers to increase their purchases of other items.
+Gasoline sales plunged 1.8%, reflecting the drop in pump prices.

 “As gas prices fell, consumers had more money in their pockets for other items such as furniture and electronics,” said Jeffrey Roach, chief economist at LPL Financial.